-- A means of supervision used in some jurisdictions is to supervise intermediaries indirectly through the supervision of the insurers.
-In applying an indirect approach, the supervisor will need to take into account the extent to which such an approach achieves effective supervision.
-Regardless of the approach, it is ultimately the supervisor's responsibility to ensure that intermediaries are effectively supervised. - 18.2.10 An indirect approach may be more appropriate for the agent model than the broker model, as under the agent model the intermediary may act under an agency agreement with the insurer. - 18.2.11 Indirect supervision can relate to circumstances where the insurer relies upon an intermediary to perform processes on its behalf.
+- 18.2.12 In some jurisdictions intermediaries are supervised indirectly through the supervision of the insurers.
+The supervisor will need to take into account the extent to which such an approach achieves effective supervision.
+Regardless of the approach, it is ultimately the supervisor's responsibility that intermediaries are effectively supervised. - 18.2.13 An indirect approach may be more appropriate for agency intermediation rather than the broker model. - 18.2.14 Indirect supervision can relate to circumstances where the insurer relies upon an intermediary to perform processes on its behalf.
+In such cases, written agreements could be checked by the supervisor to assess the respective responsibilities.
 For example, insurers are expected to obtain appropriate documentation regarding their customers to demonstrate that appropriate customer due diligence and/or fact-finding procedures have been carried out.
-Insurers will be assessed on the adequacy of the processes carried out and documentation obtained, including where the insurer relies
+Insurers will be assessed on the adequacy of the processes carried out and documentation obtained, including where the insurer relies upon intermediaries to perform this work and supply the documentation required. - 18.2.15 Where the supervision of intermediaries is undertaken indirectly, the supervisor should assess the insurer's processes to monitor the work undertaken by an intermediary on its behalf.